agentmorris/MegaDetector/collaborations.md

 ## Learn more

+* Ready to get started with MegaDetector?
+Head over to the [MegaDetector User Guide](megadetector.md).
 * We maintain a literature survey on "[everything we know about machine learning for camera traps](https://github.com/agentmorris/camera-trap-ml-survey)".
 * We maintain a repository of public, labeled camera trap data to facilitate training new models (the largest such repository that we're aware of) at [lila.science](http://lila.science/datasets).
 * Our camera trap work is part of our larger efforts in [using machine learning for biodiversity monitoring](http://aka.ms/biodiversitysurveys).